• Skip to primary navigation

 How to Roast Butternut Squash

-Ok, now that you have the butternut squashed peeled and diced, it's time to make this roasted butternut squash recipe!
-It's really easy to make, and don't forget to watch the video.
+Once the butternut squash is peeled and diced, it’s time to make this roasted butternut squash recipe!
+It’s really easy to make, and don’t forget to watch the video.

 two overhead photos showing How to Cook Butternut Squash